Gordon College (Foreign Language)

 My teaching style varies according to the student or group to which I am responsible.
 I incorporate all four skills in language learning: listening, speaking, reading and writing.
 Younger people can more easily learn languages and so different approaches can be taken with younger people than with adult learners.
 In all cases, the goal is to give the student what they need practically and functionally, with a good dose of humor.

 Notice: I do not teach children under age 17.
 My experience is entirely with young adults and older.
-My teaching and tutoring experience is wide and varied.
+My teaching and tutoring experience is extensive.
 First, I taught German in Massachusetts public schools for 18 years.
 During that time I also taught Adult Ed classes to engineers, which led to a position with a large multinational company teaching German to some of their employees.

 Margaret was incredibly helpful and knowledgeable about the German language.
 She was very patient with me and answered all my questions.
 Hope to be able to have more sessions with her in the future!